passport

 • Original and one (1) photocopy of Old Philippine passport

-• Original and one (1) photocopy Identification Certificate issued by the Philippine Embassy/Consulate or the Bureau of Immigration (BI) or valid ID from country of second citizenship.
+• Original and one (1) photocopy of the Identification Certificate or Certificate of Retention/Re-acquisition of Philippine Citizenship issued by the Philippine Embassy/Consulate or the Bureau of Immigration (BI)

 FOR REPLACEMENT OF LOST PASSPORT